MauriceArikoglu/FavoriteButton/README.md

 ## Licence

-FaveButton is still under the MIT license.
+FavoriteButton is still under the MIT license.